Bullet to Beijing: Plot

 When they go to confront Gradsky, they receive several surprises.
 Natasha, whom they find in the colonel's compartment, turns out to be Gradsky's daughter.
-Then, they learn that Gradsky also works for Alex.
+Then they learn that Gradsky also works for Alex.
 Finally, Harry guesses that Alex is selling the Alorex to the North Koreans for heroin, a specialty of Craig's.
 Nick, who sincerely thinks that Alex is the man to lead Russia in the troubled times ahead, refuses to believe it.
 Harry talks Gradsky into dumping his half of the Alorex and replacing it with vodka and urine.
-But where is the other component?
 Then, Harry remembers that Louis' grandson had given him a seemingly innocent gift, a Matryoshka doll.
-Inside, he finds a vial.
+Inside, he finds a vial which is the second deadly component.

 Nevertheless, they have to pretend to deliver the Alorex.
-At the North Korean embassy, Palmer meets another old spy acquaintance, Kim Soo (Burt Kwouk).
-Kim Soo has orders to get rid of Harry because he knows too much.
-Nick rescues him by lying and saying Alex will deal with him later.
-Later, when Harry asks him why he did it, Nick tells him that he thinks Harry is his father.
+At the North Korean embassy, Palmer meets another old spy acquaintance, Kim Soo, who has orders to get rid of Harry because he knows too much.
+Nick rescues him by telephoning to say that Alex will deal with him later.
+Afterwards, when Harry asks him why he did it, Nick tells him that he thinks Harry is his father.
 During the Cold War, the Soviets had attempted to suborn a British spy by having a woman agent seduce him.
-Harry denies being that man, but Nick doesn't believe him.
+Harry denies being that man, but Nick does not believe him.

-On the way back to St. Petersburg, Harry explains to Nick that Alex planted the specifications for Alorex in his passport (which was confiscated by Kim Soo), but Harry was not fooled.
+On the way back to Saint Petersburg, Harry explains to Nick that Alex planted the specifications for Alorex in his passport, but Harry was not fooled.
 He burns the valuable but deadly information and tips off both a rival gangster and the police about the incoming heroin shipment.
-Complications arise when there is an attempt on Harry's life by men working for Kim Soo, which Craig surprisingly foils.
+Complications arise when there is an attempt on Harry's life by men working for Kim Soo, which Craig foils.
 The American, it turns out, is working for the U.S. Drug Enforcement Administration.
 Harry and his friends emerge relatively unscathed from the chaotic final shootout.